 Since 1999, SOS Children’s Villages has been supporting children, young people and families, and advocating for their rights in Natitingou.

 Unfortunately, the standard of living is quite poor all over Benin, but the situation in rural areas of the country, such as Natitingou, is particularly dire.
 Many families live in poverty, as making a living through farming is difficult in the dry climate of the north.
 People tend to live in shacks, without access to proper sanitation facilities, such as toilets, or safe drinking water.
 In fact, around 3 in 10 people in rural Benin cannot easily get safe drinking water.
 This makes people, and children in particular, vulnerable to waterborne disease.
 In combination with a general absence of medical services in rural areas of the country, this puts these people at incredible risk.

-Very limited access to medical treatment and education is the reality for a large portion of the population in this region.
+Because Natitingou is quite remote, very limited access to medical treatment and education is the reality for a large portion of the population here.
 Consequently, the rate of illiteracy remains high, and girls and women, in particular, are disadvantaged when it comes to education.
 Through initiatives such as making basic education free for girls, the government is undertaking actions to relieve the situation, but insufficient access to basic services will remain a challenge for the foreseeable future.
-Snakebites are common in rural northern Benin, and they reveal only too clearly the vulnerability of people in this region where medical treatment is scarce.
-In cases of snakebites and other emergencies, the duration of the transportation time to a medical clinic often determines whether a patient lives or dies.
-Lack of adequate nourishment is also a major threat to the well-being and development of thousands of children in the region.
+While primary school enrolment is relatively high in the country, not every child is able to complete education in rural Benin – and it is mainly girls who drop out of school.
+As a result, the majority, around 70%, are not able to read or write.